YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 | `audioStream`   | [AudioStreamInfoObject](#AudioStreamInfoObject) | The `audioItem.stream` of the Play directive. | Required |

 ### Remarks
 Based on the policy of music service providers, certain information required for playback (e.g., streaming URL) may not be shared to clients until right before playback.
-This event is an API designed for such situations where you cannot get stream information in advance.
-Do not send this event any earlier than right before playing an audio stream.
+This event message is an API designed for such situations where you cannot get stream information in advance.
+Do not send this event message any earlier than right before playing an audio stream.

 ### Message example
 {% raw %}